microsoft/pxt-arcade/docs/publishing-games.md

 ### ~

+## GitHub repository

 The downside of the default share is that the link changes on each publishing.
 If you plan to iterate on your game, you can use GitHub to improve your experience.
 By publishing to GitHub, you will have a stable URL with a full screen experience.

 * in MakeCode, click on the **GitHub** button
 * commit your changes
 * create a release, whenever you want to update your online game

+An example of exported game can be found at https://pelikhan.github.io/falling-duck/.

 ## Itch.io

 [itch.io](https://itch.io) is a popular indie game web site.

+### Manual upload

+Zip the contents of the ``assets`` folder and upload them into your itch.io project.
+Make sure to mark your channel as ``HTML``.

+### Automated upload

-The following instructions will update your GitHub repository to push your game to itch.io.
+You can also consider your GitHub repository to upload your game to itch.io automatically on each release.

 * add a ``.github/workflows/itch.io.yml`` file in your repository with the following content